C-Accel-CRIPT/Python-SDK/docs/examples/simulation.md

 # Create a virtual Material

-Finally, we'll create a virtual material and link it to the <a href="../../nodes/computation" target="_blank">`Computation`</a> nodes that we've built.
+Finally, we'll create a virtual material and link it to the [`Computation`](../../nodes/primary_nodes/computation) nodes that we've built.

 ```py

 ```

-Next, let's add some [`Identifier`](../subobjects/identifier.md) nodes to the material to make it easier to identify and search.
+Next, let's add some [`Identifiers`](../../nodes/primary_nodes/material/#cript.nodes.primary_nodes.material.Material.identifiers) nodes to the material to make it easier to identify and search.

 ```py
 names = cript.Identifier(